dongheenam/dongheenam.info/content/posts/2022/svelte-dynamic-styling/index.md

 ## Svelte Components with Themes

 We will build a component with pre-defined styles that can be toggled with two props: `variant` and `color`.
-For example, the following buttons can be made
+For example, to make the following buttons,

-{{< figure src="blogs/2022/buttons.png" alt="Example buttons" >}}
+{{% figure src="buttons.png" alt="Example buttons" %}}

-with this code:
+we only need the following code:

 ```svelte {path="App.svelte"}
 <script>